solidjs/solid-start/docs/src/routes/tutorials/blog.md

 // ...
 ```

 Each route can export a `links` function that returns array of `< link >`tags, except in object form instead of HTML.
 So we use`{ rel: "stylesheet", href: adminStyles}`instead of`< link rel="stylesheet" href="..." / >`.
-This allows Remix to merge all of your rendered routes links together and render them in the `< Links/ >`element at the top of your document.
+This allows solid-start/router to merge all of your rendered routes links together and render them in the `< Links/ >`element at the top of your document.
 You can see another example of this in`root.tsx` if you're curious.

 Alright, you should have a decent looking page with the posts on the left and a placeholder on the right.
 For now, you need to navigate to [http://localhost:3000/admin](http://localhost:3000/admin) manually as we haven't set up any navigational links yet.